-There isn’t a better way, in my opinion, to welcome someone home after a week away on business than with a huge slab of triple berry pie.
+There isn’t a better way, in my opinion, to welcome someone home after a week away on business than with a huge slab of Triple Berry Galette.
 Casey has been gone for the past week which means I’ve been eating salads, playing single parent, organizing my closet, catching up on girly/trashy shows, wearing face masks, hogging the couch, plucking my eyebrows in random parts of the house and really wishing I had a reason to bake something.
 I woke up yesterday morning with the intention of making a pie and that’s what I did.
 I made this one.
 My husband was coming home and he deserved a pie for his hard work.

 A trip to the store for some fresh berries while drooling over this crostata from Lottie & Doof, and a text with my best baker friend about the difference between a galette & crostata helped me make this ridiculously easy pie.
 It’s free form.
 It’s gorgeous.
 It’s rustic.
 It’s charming and the crust is earth shattering!
 Like…I can’t BELIEVE I made this crust-CRUST.
 The berries are juicy, dark & delicious.
 They’re the epitome of summer.